AdaCore/gnatstudio/docs/users_guide/extending.rst

   GPS provides three such contexts (:command:`wizard`, :command:`library_wizard`, and :command:`properties` corresponding to the project creation wizards and the project properties editor).
-If any of those contexs are specified, GPS will not display the widget to edit this attribute.
+If any of those contexts are specified, GPS will not display the widget to edit this attribute.
 Use this to keep the graphical interface simple.

 * :file:`disable_if_not_set` (boolean, default :command:`false`)

-  If :command:`true`, the field to edit this attribute is greyed out if the attribute is not explicitly set in the project.
+  If :command:`true`, the field to edit this attribute is grayed out if the attribute is not explicitly set in the project.
 In most cases, you will not specify this, since the default value of the attribute can populate that field.
-However, when the value of the attribute is automatically computed depending on other attributes, you cannot specify the default value in the XML file, and it might be simpler to grey out the field.
+However, when the value of the attribute is automatically computed depending on other attributes, you cannot specify the default value in the XML file, and it might be simpler to gray out the field.
 A checkbox is displayed next to the attribute so the user can choose to enable the field and add the attribute to the project.

 * :file:`disable` (space-separated list of attribute names)

-  List of attribute whose fields should be greyed out if this attribute is specified.
+  List of attribute whose fields should be grayed out if this attribute is specified.
 This only works if both the current attribute and the referenced attributes all have their :file:`disable_if_not_set` attribute set :command:`true`.
 Use this to create mutually exclusive attributes.